Pragmatic Nonsense: Conclusion

 When constructing a formal language, the logician usually does not care about the case in which the rules are not followed.
 For the work of the logician, the sequences of symbols that are not formulas are not relevant.
 Thus, defining nonsense as those expressions that are devoid of meaning may seem unnecessary from a formal point of view, though certainly not from a philosophical one.

 It seems that, in that same spirit, the theory of pragmatic truth, as developed by da Costa and his collaborators, takes for granted the best scientific practices, as it expects the relevant empirical and theoretical data to be added to a simple pragmatic structure’s set of primary sentences ${\mathcal{P}}$, disregarding the misuse of the tools it provides as irrelevant.
-However, we believe that, even though there can be no formal criteria for the inclusion or exclusion of sentences to ${\mathcal{P}}$, there may be clearer pragmatic criteria, which we have stated in our definition of pragmatic nonsense.
+However, we believe that, even though there can be no completely formal-theoretic criteria for the inclusion or exclusion of sentences to ${\mathcal{P}}$, there may be clearer pragmatic criteria.

-Our definition of pragmatic nonsense for formal languages interpreted on simple pragmatic structures (that is, Definition \ref{def:43}), thus, is an extension of our definition of formal nonsense for formal languages interpreted on simple pragmatic structures (that is, Definition \ref{def:36}); which, by its turn, is an extension of our definition of formal nonsense for formal languages interpreted on total structures (that is, Definition \ref{def:21}).
+Thus, our definition of pragmatic nonsense for formal languages interpreted on simple pragmatic structures (that is, Definition \ref{def:43}) is an extension of our definition of formal nonsense for formal languages interpreted on simple pragmatic structures (that is, Definition \ref{def:36}); which in turn is an extension of our definition of formal nonsense for formal languages interpreted on total structures (that is, Definition \ref{def:21}).
 Therefore, the notion of pragmatic nonsense extends the notion of formal nonsense, which we could call a Tarskian notion of nonsense, the same way as the theory of pragmatic truth extends the Tarskian theory of truth.
-It also allows us to strengthen the theory of pragmatic truth, by making it clear that it is not the case that any sentence about any partial structure can be considered pragmatically true simply with the addition of an empty or completely arbitrary or irrelevant set of primary sentences to such structure.
+It also allows one to further explore the theory of pragmatic truth, through the definition of strictly pragmatic truth, making it clear that it is not the case that any sentence about any partial structure can be considered pragmatically true simply with the addition of an empty or completely arbitrary or irrelevant set of primary sentences to such structure.